 Memorial Auditorium is located in the heart of Worthington’s historic central district.
 Constructed in 1931, the renovated and restored 735 seat classic art deco performance center, owned and operated by the City of Worthington, is one of the largest auditorium facilities in a wide region of southern Minnesota and northern Iowa.

-Continuing the legacy of Memorial Auditorium through volunteer support, the Great Entertainer Series and the Hometown Showcase Series are underwritten and sponsored by the Friends Of The Auditorium, Inc. to nurture excellence and innovation in the performing arts through education and public engagement.
+Continuing the legacy of Memorial Auditorium through volunteer support, the Season Spectacular is underwritten and sponsored by the Friends Of The Auditorium, Inc. to nurture excellence and innovation in the performing arts through education and public engagement.

 The large proscenium stage features state-of-the-art lighting and sound.